Sore loser Hillary sees popularity plummet

 At the time of the 2016 election, Clinton was viewed favorably by 40 percent of the electorate.
 Thus, she has lost one-third of her “favorability.”

 Clinton’s unfavorable rating has remained steady (at slightly over 50 percent) since the election.
 It’s about the same as President Trump’s.
-However, Trump doesn’t suffer from as low an unfavorable rating as his ex-rival.
+However, Trump doesn’t suffer from as low a favorable rating as his ex-rival.

 There’s little mystery as to why Clinton’s popularity has plummeted.
 She has been a terrible loser.
 Not only does she continue to blame everyone and everything under the sun for her defeat, she attacks people who didn’t vote for her, saying they come from “backward looking areas,” etc.